mtingers/simple-coinbase-bot/README.md

 2. Target sell price is determined from `sell_at_percent` config option and current fees (e.g. `current_price * (sell_at_percent+(fees*2)) + current_price)` ).
 See [Coinbase Fee structure](https://help.coinbase.com/en/pro/trading-and-funding/trading-rules-and-fees/fees)
-3. After a buy is placed, an immediate limit sell order is set at target sell price equal to the buy size.
+3. After a buy is placed, an immediate limit sell order is placed to the calculated target price.

-A few other min/max configuration options exist for safety, but the primary logic is above (see [example.conf](example.conf)).
+A few other min/max configuration options exist for safety, but the main logic is above (see [example.conf](example.conf)).

 # Getting Started